AdobeDocs/workfront-known-issues.en/help/maintenance/2021-updates.md

 _Tasks_

-When a user attempts to set a task as a predecessor using inline edit] the predecessor is not set and the user sees the following message:
+When a user attempts to set a task as a predecessor using inline edit, the predecessor is not set and the user sees the following message:

 "[!UICONTROL An unexpected error happened]"